 2.3 Remove the virus using a dedicated tool

 - Download and install the software.

 - Launch the antivirus tool and perform a complete scan.

 The Win32:Bogent is most likely a false positive if detected by Avast or AVG when launching the Steam client.

 If you’re looking for a more robust security solution, multi engine antivirus scanners might be exactly what you need.
 Take a closer look at our top picks.

 Before discarding it as a false positive, follow the steps in this article to make sure it is not a potential threat, and let us know if you solved the problem by leaving a message in the comments section below.

 Win32:BogEnt is a heuristic detection that involves an unusual behavior of particular files located on the host system.

 If only one antivirus detects the Win32:BogEnt, then you are most likely dealing with a false-positive.
-Check out our 8 antivirus picks with a very low rate of false positives.
+Check out these antivirus tools that have a very low rate of false positives.